Rhinestone Cowboy: Awards

-A cover of “Rhinestone Cowboy” is the last song played in Bruce Springsteen’s companion film of his 2019 album Western Stars.

-“Rhinestone Cowboy” was featured in the opening scene of Jon Stewart's film Irresistible (2020).

 Notable cover versions

-"Rhinestone Cowboy" has been covered by artists including Thom Yorke and Radiohead, Troy Cassar-Daley and Adam Harvey, Soul Asylum, Belle and Sebastian, Lloyd Green, Charley Pride, Chris LeDoux, Loretta Lynn and White Town.
+"Rhinestone Cowboy" has been covered by artists including Thom Yorke and Radiohead, Troy Cassar-Daley and Adam Harvey, Soul Asylum, Belle and Sebastian, Lloyd Green, David Hasselhoff, Charley Pride, Chris LeDoux, Loretta Lynn and White Town.

 In 1975, Cher performed it live during her The Cher Show.

 The American country singer Slim Whitman covered the song in 1976 on his Red River Valley album.
 Also in 1976, Canadian comedian Nestor Pistor recorded a parody version, "Winestoned Plowboy", which was itself a modest hit on Canada's country music charts in 1977.

 Johnny Carson performed a comedic cover version to open the March 4, 1976, broadcast of The Tonight Show Starring Johnny Carson.
 The episode was released on DVD in 2016 along with other episodes from that particular week, with Carson referencing his preparations for the performance and Doc Severinsen and the NBC Orchestra performing instrumental versions of the song each night.
 After his performance, Carson announced that songwriter Larry Weiss was in the audience, a fact he claimed to be unaware of when he sang it a few minutes earlier.

 South African singer Ray Dylan covered it on his album Goeie Ou Country - Vol. 3.

 Canadian country singer George Canyon covered it in 2016 for the #ForeverCountry series.

 In 2019, Bruce Springsteen covered the song in his documentary film and live album promoting his studio album Western Stars.